A mathematical framework to study organising principles in graphical representations of biochemical processes: An organising principle for process networks

 \subsection{Process networks with interfaces as structured cospans}

 To introduce the notion of a process network with an interface, we will borrow the theory of structured cospans as developed in \cite{baez2020structuredcospans}.
 To be more precise, we will use the theory of structured cospans to construct a symmetric monoidal double-category whose horizontal 1-morphisms are process networks with interfaces.
 By an interface of a process network, we mean a set of entities (see Definition \ref{ARDefinition: Biochemical process networks}) associated to the process network through which the process network connects with other process networks.
 In mathematical terms, we will represent process networks with interfaces as structured cospans.
-For example, in the Figure \ref{fig:biochemical reaction-network-as-process-network}, if we identify the pair of process species in the Figure \ref{fig:b-processnetwork}, as a pair of process networks $\mc{B}$ and $\mc{B}'$ whose set of process species are respectively, $B_1:= \lbr b \rbr$ and $ B_2:= \lbr b' \rbr$, then, observe that to build the SBGN visualisation of the biochemical reaction network in the Figure \ref{fig:a-processnetwork}, we need to compose $\mc{B}$ and $\mc{B}'$ using an interconnection between the pair of entities $e^{b}_{31}$ and $e^{b'}_{11}$ and the pair of entities $e^{b}_{21}$ and $e^{b'}_{21}$.
-In this case, entities $e^{b}_{31}$ and $e^{b}_{21}$ lie in the interface of $\mc{B}$ and the entities $e^{b'}_{11}$ and $e^{b'}_{21}$ lie in the interface of $\mc{B}'$.
 We begin our treatment by recalling the definition of a structured cospan.

 \begin{definition}[{\textbf{Section 2}, \cite{baez2020structuredcospans}}] Let $C$ and $X$ be a pair of categories.
 A \textit{structured cospan} consists of a functor $L \colon C \ra X$ along with a cospan in the category $X$ of the following form: